YouDirk/c64-non-sense/README.md

 ---------------------

 We are developing on **Linux** using a **Debian** distribution as host platform.
-You need the following tools to develop, which you can install using the Debian package manager `apt`
+You need the following tools to develop, which you are able to install using the Debian package manager `apt`

 * **git** To clone the source repository, i.e.
   ```shell